AlexanderMcNeill/voxvisio/README.md

 #Necessary Hardware

+To use the software you will need the following hardware:
+* Tobii EyeX Gaze Tracker
+* A microphone.
+For testing we used the SpeechWare USB 3-in-1 TableMike

 #Problems?
 If you have any issues with the system please use the issue tracker to report the problem.